team-nlp-project/team-nlp-project/readme_draft_Ian.md

 - Create machine learning models that determine the programming language used within Github repos
 - Analyze the repo's readme's with natural language processing (NLP) techniques
-- Acquire the data from Github by web scraping
 - Document each stage of the data science pipeline for this project
 - Document code, hypothesises, statistical testing, exploration, modeling, key findings, and takeaways
-- Improve reproducibility by storing complex functions in modules

 #### Conclusions and Takeaways